keboola/connection-docs/tutorial/branches/tables-in-branch.md

 {: .image-popup}
 ![Mapping in branch](/tutorial/branches/figures/mapping-in-branch-2.png)

-Notice how the **Input** section shows the data loaded from the `bitcoin_price` table, even though you did not run the extractor in this branch.
+Notice how the **Input** section shows the data loaded from the `bitcoin_price` table, even though you did not run the data source connector in this branch.
 When a branch version of a table does not exist, Keboola uses the production version as a fall back.

 Also notice that **Output** shows the small yellow branch icon, and the name of the bucket is prefixed with a number -- `1835-bitcoin`.
 When you run a component in a branch and the component wants to write to Storage, the outputs do not